-4.8.2 Disallowed contact
+4.9.2 Disallowed contact

 - 1. Any other form of contact that has enough force to knock a robot off-balance, but explicitly: - 2.
 Any contact made into the back of an opposing robot with enough force that could result in the robot falling is instantly considered pushing. - 3.
 Chest-to-shoulder/arm or shoulder/arm-to-chest with enough force is considered pushing.
-For instance if one robot approaches another from the side and exerts sufficient force then it is considered pushing.
+For instance if one robot approaches another from the side and exerts sufficient force then it is considered pushing. - 4.
+A third robot is pushing one of the two robots (from different teams) closest to the ball in any way.

-4.8.3 Pushing concerning a fallen robot
+4.9.3 Pushing concerning a fallen robot